edogambacorta/portfolio-website/memory-bank/progress.md

    - CTAButton component implemented for calls-to-action
    - ServiceCard component created for displaying services
    - Tubelight navbar component integrated into the Header and refined
+   - Focus cards component enhanced with circular arrow icon on hover

 3. Main Page Layout:
    - Basic structure of the home page implemented in app/page.tsx